simoniaj/simoniaj/README.md

 - 👋🏽 - I am currently a computer science student at University of the People.
-I am also the Support Team Lead at CodePath.org, a non-profit organization providing computer science, software engineering, and mobile app development courses for American university students that are underrepresented or simply interested.
-We also advocate for students seeking internship opportuinities.
 I am expecting to graduate with my Associates of Science in 2024 and go on to earn industry certifications.
+I am open to opportunities that will allow me to gain industry experience in coding languages such as Python, and Java.
+I previously completed a Web Development course at CodePath and I am open to exploring and gaining more knowledge on web development.
+I am currently unemployed and actively looking for work!

 - 💭 - I intend to focus on Ethical Hacking, Cybersecurity and Web Development.
 Thank you for coming to my profile.
 - 📫 Feel free to connect.
 LinkedIn: https://www.linkedin.com/in/simonia-jn-baptiste-6541b415b/

 <!---